nathanaelfd10/ClassAssistantBot/README.md

 # ClassAssistantBot
 A Discord bot to help you organize your class schedules

-place bot token inside DISCORD_TOKEN.env
+place bot token inside .env